Investment Management for Parishes

 - [It is recommended but not required that at least half the voting members of the Finance Committee also be current members of the parish Vestry]

-- Any investment management firm selected by the parish should:
+- The investment management firm selected by the parish has

-- Have an established investment management track record of at least 20 years.
+- An established investment management track record of at least 20 years.

-- Have substantial assets under management (at least $10B).
+- Substantial assets under management (at least $10B).

-- Endowment investments should be broadly diversified, with no holdings in a specific corporation or non-Federal government entity to exceed 2% of the endowment’s value.
+- Endowment investments are broadly diversified, with no holdings in a specific corporation or non-Federal government entity exceeding 2% of the endowment’s value.

-- Parish funds should be invested solely in securities that are traded in active markets for which market price information is publicly available.
+- Parish funds are invested solely in securities that are traded in active markets for which market price information is publicly available.

-- No unusual risk factors should be introduced by the selection of investments or other special circumstances involving the parish, the Finance Committee and the investment management company.
+- No unusual risk factors are introduced by the selection of investments or other special circumstances involving the parish, the Finance Committee and the investment management company.